Kunedawg/KevBot/README.md

 kev-bot
 =================

 kev-bot is a discord bot for playing custom audio clips.
-The bot utilzes the discord.js library, MySQL, Google Cloud Storage and Heroku.
+The bot utilizes the discord.js library, MySQL, Google Cloud Storage and Heroku.
 See below for more information.

 Table of contents
 =================